-In this CoP, we report on the progress that we have made towards our sustainability ambitions in 2021 and continue to create a strong foundation for our Sustainability Strategy, and we set out our future objectives and targets to realise our sustainability ambitions in 2023 and beyond.
+In this CoP, we report on the progress that we have made towards meeting the sustainability ambitions we set in 2021.
+These ambitions continue to be the foundation for our Sustainability Strategy, as we set out towards fulfilling our future objectives and targets for sustainability ambitions in 2023 and beyond.

-All of our efforts are culminative and build on that which has gone before.
-Of all of the progress in this report specifically, I am especially proud to highlight three examples which reflect our alignment and commitment to three of the Sustainable Development Goals (SDG), specifically:
+All of our efforts build on that which has gone before.
+Of all of the progress in this report, we are especially proud to highlight three examples which reflect our alignment and commitment to the three following Sustainable Development Goals (SDG):